fxjs-modules/handbag/README.md

     - 'babel': transpile component with babel
     - 'buble': transpile component with buble

-register compiler to require typescript file as **rolluped** plain javascript string
+register compiler to require vue file as **rolluped** plain javascript string

 **NOTICE** it's not recommend use `async/await` in vue component, if you do so, the transpiled vue component's size would be large.